What to Do in Phnom Penh

 If you want to party in a private space you can rent one of the many boats along the river which can host up to 50 people.
 Costs are around $20 for a 2-hour cruise and you can bring your own drinks and food.
 The boat takes you down both the Mekong river and the Tonle Sap – very relaxing way to spend your night.

-Where to Stay in Phnom Penh?
+Where to Stay in Phnom Penh

 There are a lot of cheap guesthouses on the Golden Mile on street 278, called golden mile because most guesthouses have the word golden in their name.
-I stayed in the Golden Bridge Hotel when I first arrived and was very happy with the friendliness and helpfulness of the staff and the clean rooms.

-A mid range hotel I can really recommend is the Hotel 252.
+A mid-range hotel I can really recommend is the Hotel 252.
 It has a swimming pool, which is very refreshing after a hot day of sightseeing.
 The food is Khmer and Swiss and very delicious.

 If you are into more upmarket hotels then I can recommend the Raffles Hotel, which is simply beautiful in architecture, luxurious, offers delicious high noon teas and also has a great swimming pool.

-Best Markets and Shopping Areas in Phnom Penh?
+Markets and Shopping in Phnom Penh

 There are three markets where you can buy souvenirs.